 Table 7.5 shows that a small increase in generation in the zones north of zone 5 has an effectiveness of 90% or less in meeting demand across the system at the time of winter peak.
-In contrast to this, a small increase in generation in the South West (zone 17) has an effectiveness of 106% in meeting demand by virtue of reducing transmission power losses.
-Whilst these results are very broad brush and absolute percentages should not be relied upon, the relative order is considered reasonably robust.
+In contrast to this, a small increase in generation in the South West (zone 17) has an effectiveness of 104% in meeting demand by virtue of reducing transmission power losses.
 Please note that the generation effectiveness in zones 1 to 6 is likely to be understated due to the non-compliance of Boundary 6.